peterhinch/micropython-micro-gui/README.md

  default is used.
  * `bdcolor=False` Color of border.
 If `False` no border will be drawn.
 If a color is provided, a border line will be drawn around the control.
- * `fontcolor` Text color.
+ * `fontcolor=None` Text color.
 Defaults to system text color.
- * `select_color` Background color for selected item in list.
-Default `LIGHTBLUE`.
+ * `select_color=DARKBLUE` Background color for selected item in list.
- * `callback` Callback function which runs when `select` is pressed.
+ * `callback=dolittle` Callback function which runs when `select` is pressed.
- * `args` A list/tuple of arguments for above callback.
-Default `[]`.
+ * `args=[]` A list/tuple of arguments for above callback.
- * `also=0` Options are `ON_MOVE` or `ON_LEAVE`.
-By default the callback runs
+ * `also=0` Options are `Listbox.ON_MOVE` or `Listbox.ON_LEAVE`.
+By default the
- only when the `select` button is pressed.
-The `ON_LEAVE` value meanse that it will also run when the focus moves from the control if the currently selected element has been changed.
+ callback runs only when the `select` button is pressed.
+The `ON_LEAVE` value causes it also to run when the focus moves from the control if the currently selected element has changed.
 The `ON_MOVE` arg causes the callback to run every time the highlighted element is changed.

 Methods:
- * `greyed_out` Optional boolean argument `val` default `None`.
+ * `greyed_out` Optional Boolean argument `val=None`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
- * `value` Argument `val` default `None`.
-If the argument is provided which is a valid index into the list that entry becomes current and the callback is executed.
+ * `value` Argument `val=None`.
+If a provided argument is a valid index for the list, that entry becomes current and the callback is executed.
 Always returns the index of the currently active entry.
- * `textvalue` Argument `text` a string default `None`.
-If the argument is provided and is in the control's list, that item becomes current.
-Returns the current string, unless the arg was provided but did not correspond to any list item.
-In this event the control's state is not changed and `None` is returned.
+ * `textvalue` Argument `text=None`.
+If a string argument is provided and is in the control's list, that item becomes current.
+Normally returns the current string.
+If a provided arg did not match any list item, the control's state is not changed and `None` is returned.

 The callback's first argument is the listbox instance followed by any args specified to the constructor.
 The currently selected item may be retrieved by